ngripon/vip-ivp/doc/website/docs/events.md

 #### Termination action

-The termination action is `vip.action_terminate`.
+The termination Action is `vip.action_terminate`.
 When triggered, this action ends the simulation.

-#### Disable another action
+#### Disable an event

+To create an Action that disable an event, get the `.action_disable` property of the event to be disabled.

+Once an event is disabled, it is never triggered again, even when its condition is met.

 ### Combine actions